guldcoin/tech-js-node_modules-flexfs/README.md

 ##### Browser

 To use in the browser, please use browserify or webpack to include and build flexfs.
-No standalone browser library is currently implemented, but can be if requested.
+Alternately, use the standalone package in `./dist/flexfs.js`.

 ### Usage